ptsteadman/notebook/essays/gray-man-style.md

-Later discussions of the gray man concept seem to be centered on survivalist content farms as a response to a fantasy urban survival scenario, and to promote certain survival tactics and gear.
+Later discussions of the gray man concept seem to be centered on survivalist content farms as a response to a fantasy urban survival scenario, and to promote certain survival tactics and gear, often with affilaite links to Amazon.
 In these later pieces, gray man is less of a lifestyle ideal than a situational strategy, recycled for clickbait purposes.
 For later adopters of survivalist practices, survivalism is less of a political position and more of a hobby.
 The tension that these later adopters face is therefore a tension between wanting to share their hobby and wanting to actually survive a SHTF scenario.

 Undercover agents also make tactical use of gray man, even if they don't call it gray man.
 For example, consider the man photographed in this tweet thread from